 At the start of 2023, Tesla also laid out plans to expand its existing Gigafactory Austin to include battery cell testing and the manufacture of cathode and drive units.

 There have also been reports of an extension to Tesla’s Fremont, California, manufacturing facility to support the production of the 4860 cell technology.
 The automaker has shared few details on that extension.

 Globally, Tesla also planned to produce batteries at its Giga Berlin factory.
 While it appears that the facility is currently in operation, it’s at a lower level than was initially expected.
 The factory is currently producing individual battery components, but not cells and modules.
 That work has been sent to Giga Austin instead, likely as a result of the IRA incentives.

 Toyota’s planned battery plant in North Carolina, initially announced in 2021, will produce both cells and modules, according to the company.
-When it comes online, it’ll have six production lines, four of which will support battery production for hybrid EVs.
-The remaining two will support battery EVs.
+In late October 2023, Toyota announced that it would invest billions more into the factory.
+When it comes online, it’ll have 10 production lines to support both hybrid and EVs.

 The Japanese automaker is also building a battery lab at its North American research and development headquarters in Michigan, where it can develop and evaluate the quality of its EV batteries.
 The $48 million lab is expected to begin operations in 2025, and it will support the company’s manufacturing at factories in North Carolina and Kentucky.